autowarefoundation/autoware/planning/behavior_velocity_planner/traffic-light-design.md

 #### Role

-Judgement whether a vehicle can go into an intersection or not by internal and external traffic light status, and planning a velocity of the stop if necessary.
+Judgement whether a vehicle can go into an intersection or not by traffic light status, and planning a velocity of the stop if necessary.
 This module is designed for rule-based velocity decision that is easy for developers to design its behavior.
 It generates proper velocity for traffic light scene.

-In addition, the STOP/GO interface of behavior_velocity_planner allows external users / modules (e.g. remote operation) to intervene the decision of the internal perception.
-This function is expected to be used, for example, for remote intervention in detection failure or gathering information on operator decisions during development.

 ![brief](./docs/traffic_light/traffic_light.svg)